amritagos/solvis/README.md

 In order to debug tests using `pdb`, you can write the command `breakpoint()` inside the `Python` files (in `tests`) wherever you want to set a breakpoint.
 Then, run `pytest --pdb`.
 This will stop the code at the line where you put the `breakpoint()` command.

 To see more verbose output from `pytest`, including tests that pass, you can run `pytest -rA`.

+Note that `test_hydrogen_bond.py` and `test_plot_octahedral_shell.py` actually compare the results of images created for a single hydrogen bond and for an octahedral shell showing hydrogen bonds formed by the acceptor seventh molecule, respectively.
+The images compared against are present in the top-level `image_cache_dir` directory.

 ## Image Gallery
 <p float="left">